Vuejs-Certification/bootcamp-level-1-take-home-feature-challenge/README.md

 In this challenge you are tasked with creating a star rating input component.

-The challenge will require that you work in `RatingInput.vue` and refrence `App.vue`.
+The challenge will require that you work in `RatingInput.vue` and reference `App.vue`.

 ## Requirements